-In 1901, the requirements for qualification were different but the Constitution gave the Parliament power to change these requirements and it has done so on several occasions (see sections 16 and 34 of the Constitution and section 163 of the CEA).
+In 1901, the requirements for qualification were different, but the Constitution gave the Parliament power to change these requirements and it has done so on several occasions (see s.16 and 34 of the Constitution and s.163 of the CEA).

-A person who is a member of the House of Representatives or a state or territory legislature must resign before being eligible to stand for the Senate (see section 43 of the Constitution and section 164 of the CEA).
-A person may not make multiple nominations (section 165 of the CEA).
+A person who is a member of the House of Representatives or a state or territory legislature must resign before being eligible to stand for the Senate (see s.43 of the Constitution and s.164 of the CEA).
+A person may not make multiple nominations (s.165 of the CEA).

 Section 44 of the Constitution provides further limitations on eligibility.
-A person cannot be chosen as a senator if he or she:
+Broadly, a person cannot be chosen as a senator if he or she:

 - is a citizen or subject of a foreign power; or

 - is attainted of treason; or

 - has been convicted and is under sentence, or subject to be sentenced, for an offence under Commonwealth or state law punishable by a prison sentence of 12 months or more; or